 Bob may have the best ideas on the team.
 We don’t really know if that’s the case.
-No one else’s ideas are fully considered.
+No one else’s ideas receive full consideration.
 We do know he doesn’t have a perfect record.
 Some of his fixes don’t work the first time.
 Some of his fixes break something else.
 If the team had a process to consider and refine ideas, that might not happen as much.

 It may sound like it will take more time to separate generating ideas from explaining, exploring, and evaluating them.
 It may seem like a lot of effort to find more than one idea and test the ideas for soundness and test the level of support for a given idea.

 But in years of observing teams, I find that slowing down and separating the steps of the choosing a solution helps the team speed up.
 A mashup process forced by a dominant individual may appear to save time in the very short-term.
 That’s seldom true if you account for all the time costs and other effects incurred.